Banc of California: Philanthropy & Sponsorships

 Banc of California has previously been an official sponsor of the USC Trojans and the athletic program of the University of Southern California.
 The bank was also a major sponsor of Los Angeles FC, a Major League Soccer franchise, including and a 15-year, $100 million deal with the club for the naming rights to their stadium Banc of California Stadium in Los Angeles, which opened in 2018.
 The naming rights were restructured in 2020.

 Banc of California supported the recovery from the January 2025 Southern California Wildfires.
 A week after the fires began, the bank created the Wildfire Relief & Recovery Fund with a $1 million donation to aid wildfire recovery and rebuilding efforts.
 In August, these funds were allocated to Steadfast LA, a nonprofit created by Rick Caruso, which supports small businesses in Altadena, Malibu and Pacific Palisades.

 The bank also contributed $250,000 to the L.A.
 Area Chamber's Small Business Disaster Relief Fund, assisting small businesses impacted by crises throughout the region.

+Awards and Recognition

+In 2026, Banc of California was named to Newsweek and Plant-A Insights Group's America's Greatest Workplaces list.